folio-org/docs/content/en/docs/Settings/Settings_users/Settings_users.md

 1. In the **Fee/fine: Owners** pane, click **New**.
 2. Enter a name for the **Owner** in the box.
 3. Optional: Enter a **Description** about the owner.
-4. Optional: Select any **Associated service points**.
-If no service point is associated with the owner, they can be used at any service point.
+4. Optional: Select the desired **Associated service points**.
+Note that while a fee/fine owner does not have to have associated service points, you will not be able to use the fee/fine owner in workflows unless it has service points associated with it.
 5. Click **Save**.
 The fee/fine owner is saved.

 ### Editing a fee/fine owner